jadeocr/jadeocr/README.md

 # chinese-ocr

 ## Demo
-View a live demo of this project at [https://tanayb11.github.io/chinese-ocr/](https://tanayb11.github.io/chinese-ocr/)
+View a [live demo](https://tanayb11.github.io/chinese-ocr/) of this project.
+It's still in the works.

 ## About
 This repository contains code that trains a convolutional neural network (CNN) to recognize handwritten Chinese characters.
 The network is trained on the CASIA dataset, which can be found at [http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html](http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html).